-The Hogwarts Express moved steadily north and the scenery outside the window became wilder and darker while the clouds overhead thickened overhead.
-People were chasing backwards and forwards past the door of their compartment.
-Crookshanks had now settled in an empty seat, his squashed face turned towards Ron, his yellow eyes on Ron's top pocket.
+The Hogwarts Express moved steadily north and the scenery outside the window became wilder and darker while the clouds overhead thickened.

+People were chasing backward and forward past the door of their compartment.
+Crookshanks had now settled in an empty seat, his squashed face turned toward Ron, his yellow eyes on Ron's top pocket.

-At one o'clock the plump witch with the food cart arrived at the compartment door.
+At one o'clock, the plump witch with the food cart arrived at the compartment door.

 "D'you think we should wake him up?"
-Ron asked awkwardly, nodding towards Professor Lupin.
+Ron asked awkwardly, nodding toward Professor Lupin.
 "He looks like he could do with some food."